Leverage Features to drive collaboration, engagement, dashboards, feedback, automation, and more...

 How do I use Features?

-To enable Features, you'll need to create an Engagement Phase in your project (info on Project Planning and Phases here).
+To enable Features, you'll need to create an Engagement Phase in your project.
 Within an Engagement Phase, you can list your Features and key details about them (e.g.: description, importance to your product, and how a tester should interact with them).

 Once your Features have been defined and included in your Test Plan and Feedback Types, the system handles the rest - testers will focus testing, provide targeted satisfaction ratings, and submit feedback aligned with the identified features.
 This common thread also enables automated reports and dashboards to provide valuable insights with minimal administrative effort!